 Is your ceiling showing its age?
-Need tips on painting a house?
 Time to clean all those cobwebs away and refresh your home with our easy, step-by-step guide to painting a ceiling.
-You'll be amazed by the pay-off for your interior.
+You'll be amazed by the pay-off for your interior – a new coat of ceiling paint will make your room feel lighter, brighter and taller, too, if you use a light colour.
+Or perhaps you'd like to fall for the fashion for painting the ceiling a bolder shade?
+Whichever, find out how to paint a ceiling in our easy step-by-step guide.

 You will need: